 As we look ahead to 2025, one thing is clear: Māori talent is an essential, dynamic part of New Zealand’s workforce.
 Yet, many organisations are struggling to connect meaningfully with this vibrant and growing talent pool.

-Eve Steenson from HR Kete, where we tackled the challenges and opportunities of recruiting and retaining Māori talent.
+Last week, we hosted an Executive Forum featuring Eve Steenson from HR Kete, where we tackled the challenges and opportunities of recruiting and retaining Māori talent.
 From leveraging cultural insights to rethinking traditional HR practices, the forum was packed with actionable strategies to help organisations not just survive—but thrive—in a rapidly changing landscape.

 Māori-Centric Strategies: A Growing Talent Pool